Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

-\headfi{B.3: Retrieval Tools.} Agents can get the access to rich external resources by applying retrieval or searching tools.
-For example, some agents retrieve local knowledge repositories~\cite{CONLINE} such as private API documentations~\cite{zhang2023toolcoder, zhang2024codeagent} to facilitate better code generation; in addition, some apply online search engines\cite{zhang2024codeagent, zhang2023toolcoder, xu2023gentopia,CONLINE} or web crawling\cite{FromMisusetoMastery} to collect information such as content from relevant websites (\eg{} \textit{StackOverflow} and \textit{datagy.io})\cite{CONLINE, zhang2023toolcoder, zhang2024codeagent, xu2023gentopia} and official online documentations~\cite{CONLINE, FromMisusetoMastery}.
-Including the retrieved resources into the prompt can provide additional knowledge for language models.
-Notably, ToolCoder~\cite{zhang2023toolcoder} integrates the agent with online search and local documentation search tools that provide helpful information for both public and private APIs, alleviating the hallucination of LLMs.
+\headt{Tool Feedback.} The code generated by models can be of limited quality with numerous uncertainties.
+One solution to address this challenge is to equip LLM-based agents with tools that can collect informative feedback and assist the agents in generating and refining code. \begin{itemize}[leftmargin=*, label=-] \item \textit{Dynamic Execution Tools.} One common group is to invoke the compiler, interpreter, and execution engine to directly compile or execute the code.
+This approach leverages the outputs and run-time behaviors, such as test results or compilation errors, as feedback for code improvement~\cite{self-edit, CodeAct, zhang2024codeagent, AgentCoder, piya2023llm4tdd, xu2023lemur, CodeChain, xu2023gentopia, huang2024codecot, jiang2023selfevolve, yang2023intercode, he2024cocost, MapCoder, ClarifyGPT, mint,SoA, AutoDev, 3DGen}. \item \textit{}{Static Checking Tools.} Agents can get more restricted knowledge of code constraints by applying code analysis tools.
+For example, some agents apply static analysis tools to obtain syntactically-valid program symbols/tokens~\cite{TOOLGEN} or dependencies between code during code generation~\cite{zhang2024codeagent, bairi2023codeplan}.
+Including the analyzed information in the prompt can guide LLMs toward generating valid code. \item \textit{Retrieval Tools.} Agents can access rich external resources by applying retrieval or searching tools.
+For example, some agents retrieve local knowledge repositories~\cite{he2024cocost} such as private API documentations~\cite{zhang2023toolcoder, zhang2024codeagent} and code repository~\cite{AutoDev} to facilitate better code generation; in addition, some apply online search engines~\cite{zhang2024codeagent, zhang2023toolcoder, xu2023gentopia,he2024cocost} or web crawling~\cite{FromMisusetoMastery} to collect information such as content from relevant websites (\eg{} \textit{StackOverflow} and \textit{datagy.io})~\cite{he2024cocost, zhang2023toolcoder, zhang2024codeagent, xu2023gentopia} and official online documentations~\cite{he2024cocost, FromMisusetoMastery}.
+Including the retrieved resources in the prompt can provide additional knowledge for language models.
+For example, ToolCoder~\cite{zhang2023toolcoder} integrates the agent with online search and local documentation search tools that provide helpful information for both public and private APIs, alleviating the hallucination of LLMs.